Caspila/GUInity/README.md

 -FBX SDK (2015.1) -> Library to handle .fbx model files -FMOD Studio (1.05.02) -> Library to handle sound

-Also, please note that due to different licenses for the libraries, I'm not providing any of them in this repository.
+Also, please note that due to possible licensing issues for the libraries, I'm not providing any of them in this repository.
 The benefit is that the repository is very compact.